 - You must have a minimum 2.7 overall GPA and a 2.7 GPA in your major.

 - You must have completed the first year of core coursework in your major.

 - Please apply if you are considering a career in teaching middle or high school mathematics or science, or if you are interest in learning more about teaching math or science in elementary school.

-- Please submit an unofficial transcript and three letters of recommendation to the Center for Enhancement of Mathematics Education in Jack Brown Hall, 263.
-Letters of recommendation may also be emailed directly to our office (email@example.com) by faculty members.
+- You will also need to submit an unofficial CSUSB transcript along with three (3) letters of recommendation via email to firstname.lastname@example.org.
+Please use the subject line “ETEMS Program”.
 The Letter of recommendation forms can be found in our All Forms page.